 Retention of students is not shown to be an effective strategy for improving student achievement.
 The school and individual campuses have established procedures designed to reduce the numbers of students retained.
-A parent, however, may present a written request to the school principal asking that the student not be promoted.
+A parent, however, may present a written request to the Head of School asking that the student not be promoted.